-- ✓ Boston was the site of America's first metro system. - ✓ Located near the financial district, Boston Common is the oldest public park in the United States. - ✓ Boston is known as "the Athens of America," a reference to the city's more than 100 colleges and universities.
+- ✓ Boston was the site of America's first metro system. - ✓ Located near the financial district, Boston Common is the oldest public park in the United States. - Boston is known as "the Athens of America," a reference to the city's more than 100 colleges and universities.
 The city of Boston has the unique distinction of being home to both the first public school and the first college in America. - Why is Boston called Beantown?
 Here's the story: When the Puritans arrived from England to Boston, they were forbidden to cook on the Sabbath.
 Church services often lasted 8-hours and were mandatory for all members of the community.
 When the congregants returned home they were often cold and hungry, so the solution was to put a pot of beans on the hearth on Saturday, with a piece of meat usually salt pork, and a sauce of water and molasses to keep the beans from burning.
 This was the one hot meal that children could serve to themselves while the adults remained at the services.
 Children were generally required to be at services from morning until 2PM and adults remained until 4 or 5 in the afternoon.
 Those that failed to attend church services were put in cages on Boston Common where they did penance equivalent to the time they missed in church.
-Family members could bring other family members a hot meal and because it was easy to transport it was often the pot of Boston baked beans.
-After being on the hearth for more than a day, the molasses became thick and fortified the congregants on the cold days. - ✓ St. Patrick's Day was first celebrated in North America in 1737, in Boston.
-In modern times, Boston expects 600,000 revelers on the celebratory day. - ✓ Boston is reported to have more Irish descendants than the country of Ireland. - ✓ Ever wonder how Fig Newton's got their name?
-They were named after Newton, Massachusetts, a suburb of Boston. - ✓ Boston's best-known dishes are clam chowder, fish and chips, baked beans, lobster, steamed clams, and fried clams.
+Family members could bring other family members a hot meal and because it was easy to transport, it was often the pot of Boston baked beans.
+After being on the hearth for more than a day, the molasses became thick and fortified the congregants on the cold days. - ✓ St. Patrick's Day was first celebrated in North America in 1737, in Boston. - ✓ Boston is reported to have more Irish descendants than the country of Ireland. - ✓ Ever wonder how Fig Newton's got their name?
+They were named after Newton, Massachusetts, a suburb of Boston. - Boston's best-known dishes are clam chowder, fish and chips, baked beans, lobster, steamed clams, and fried clams.

 Groups participating in our 'Boston & Cape Cod Science' will generally arrive in Boston in the afternoon.
-If traveling by flight, you'll be met by our representative who will get your motorcoach called and ready for boarding.
-If arriving by coach, we will meet you at the hotel.
 After check-in, we'll have our Welcome, Safety & Orientation Meeting, and then get started on our action-packed itinerary straight away.
 Get ready to experience Boston!

 Sample Hotel - Fairfield Inn Boston-Woburn/Burlington: This hotel is located in the historic Woburn community and offers all the comforts to maintain your balanced routine during your stay.
-Relax in spacious rooms with complimentary Wi-Fi, plush Marriott bedding, and mobile workstations.
+Relax in spacious rooms with complimentary Wi-Fi, plush bedding, and mobile workstations.
 Stay active with cardio equipment and free weights in the hotel fitness center and unwind in the refreshing seasonal outdoor pool.
 Additional amenities include a sundries market, lobby business station, in-room coffee & tea, onsite laundry, mini-fridges and hair dryers.
 Continental breakfasts are included at your hotel.
 Students generally sleep 4 to a room in rooms with 2 queen beds.
 Staff generally sleep 2 to a room.

-Note: Groups will generally stay outside of the city center to save unnecessary costs, however if you desire a city center hotel, please just let us know and we will be happy to issue a quote on your preferred property.
+Accommodation Note: Groups will generally stay outside of the city center to save unnecessary costs, however if you desire a city-center hotel, please let us know and we'll be happy to resource a city property.